sideseal/microJSON/README.md

 - **getJson:** This function returns the currently parsed JSON data, which is stored in a JsonData object.
 You can insert this data into your application by calling `getJson()`.

 - **parseJson:** To parse a JSON file and store the result in the `_json` member variable, use the `parseJson` function with the file path as an argument.
-It also returns the paresd JsonData object, which you can access for further processing.
+It also returns the parsed JsonData object, which you can access for further processing.

 - **findDataByKey:** If you need to retrieve specific JSON objects by a key string, the `findDataByKey` function takes a JsonData object and a key string as parameters and returns a vector of matching objects.